Fire Risk Assessments for Businesses

 Small and medium-sized enterprises

-If your business or organisation is relatively small and you think your potential risks aren’t complex, it is possible to do it yourself.
-You can find guides to help you understand what’s required here on the Fire Safety Guides page and we have created a downloadable fire risk assessment template in Microsoft Word to support you.
+- If your business or organisation is relatively small and you think your potential risks aren’t complex, it is possible to do it yourself.
+You can find guides to help you understand what’s required here on the Fire Safety Guides page and we have created a downloadable Fire Risk Assessment template to support you.

 If you’re responsible for a museum, gallery or historic building, we strongly recommend that your fire risk assessment is carried out by a Competent Person/Assessor with an understanding of fire safety within heritage buildings, as these buildings have particular risks and limitations.

-Can we do your Fire Risk Assessment for you?
+Can NIFRS do your Fire Risk Assessment for you?

 How can you identify a competent fire risk assessor?